uptonking/note4yaoo/lib-db-app-community-architecture.md

 - Can confirm, here be dragons.
 I did a DB per tenant for a local franchise retailer and it was the worst design mistake I ever made, which of course seemed justified at the time (different tax rules, what not), but we never managed to get off it and I spent a significant amount of time working around it, building ETL sync processes to suck everything into one big DB, and so on.
   - **Instead of a DB per tenant, or a table per tenant, just add a TenantId column on every table from day 1**.

+- Nutshell does this!
+We have 5, 000+ MySQL databases for customers and trials.
+Each is fully isolated into their own database, as well as their own Solr "core."
+  - We've done this from day one, so I can't really speak to the downsides of not doing it.
+The piece of mind that comes from some very hard walls preventing customer data from leaking is worth a few headaches.
+  - We don't split ALBs / ASGs / application servers per customer.
+It's only the MySQL / Solr layer which is multi-tenant.
+Memcache and worker queues are shared.
+  - We do a DB migration every few weeks.
+Like a single-tenant app would, we execute the migration under application code that can handle either version of the schema.
+Each database has a table like ActiveRecord's migrations, to track all deltas.
+We have tooling to roll out a delta across all customer instances, monitor results.
+  - All of this makes it really easy to backup, archive, or snapshot a single customer's data for local development.

 -
 -
 -